Ramkumar47/arch_linux_configuration/README.md

 5 packages - iw, wpa_supplicant, netctl, dialog, dhcpcd, iwd
 these packages can be installed during pacstrap command at main installation and enable iwd, dhcpcd for wifi to work when using iwctl

+## instructions for mouse pointer and other themes setup
+to set mouse pointer, launch the application **lxappearance** and go to *Mouse Cursor* tab, then choose *breeze* style. it will set the mouse pointer to kde-breeze style.

+to set the qt-theme, launch application called **qt5ct** and choose the dark colo scheme that will get applied over all the qt based applications.

+all the required packages are already included in the "pkglist.txt" file.